-- Cut the squash into cubes using my directions above.
+- Cut the squash into cubes using the directions above.

-- In a big bowl, toss the butternut squash in the olive oil, garlic, thyme, and rosemary.
+- In a big bowl, toss the butternut squash in olive oil, garlic, thyme, and rosemary.

-- Line a baking sheet with foil, spray with cooking spray and evenly distrube the squash on the pan.
+- Line a baking sheet with foil, spray with cooking spray and evenly distribute the squash on the pan.